-The Office of Equal Opportunity Programs is responsible for ensuring that employment at the University, as prohibited by state and federal statues, continues to be on the basis of qualification without regard to race, religion, color, age, sexual harassment, sex, disability, national origin and veteran status.
-The University's President has delegated to the EOP Office the authority and responsibility to receive, conciliate and investigate complaints of discrimination and/or harassment and to make recommendations concerning the disposition of complaints as outlined by BOT Regulation 10.103.
-If an employee or student believes that they are a victim of discrimination or harassment, they should contact the Office of Equal Opportunity Programs.
+The Office of Equal Opportunity Programs is responsible for ensuring that employment at the university, as prohibited by state and federal statues, continues to be on the basis of qualification without regard to race, religion, color, age, sexual harassment, sex, disability, national origin and veteran status.
+The university's president has delegated to the EOP office the authority and responsibility to receive, conciliate and investigate complaints of discrimination and/or harassment and to make recommendations concerning the disposition of complaints as outlined by BOT Regulation 10.103.
+If an employee or student believes that he/she is a victim of discrimination or harassment, they should contact the Office of Equal Opportunity Programs.